openva/saberva/README.md

 `--from-cache` / `-c`: Use the cached version of `committees.json`, no matter how old it is.

+`--atomize` / `-a`: Create individual JSON files for every contribution and expense.

 `--verbose` / `-v`: Display additional progress information.

 `--progress-meter` / `-p`: Display a progress meter as `committees.json` is built.